 Bank branches, exchange office and some post offices handle currency exchange transactions and traveller’s cheques.

 Whatever you are buying, prices are inclusive of service and all taxes.

-To call France in France: 0 + number (9 digits)
+To call Italy in Italy: 0 + number (9 digits)

 To call abroad: 00 + country code + number

 Shops are usually open from 9 am to 7 pm from Monday to Saturday.
 Department stores may stay open until 9 pm.
 Banks are open from 8.30 to 12 noon and 2 to 4.30 pm, Monday to Friday, with some branches opening on Saturday mornings.

 A few tips for a pleasant trouble-free stay